-A roadmap on redesigning the electricity market in India was prepared in 2023 by a high-level group under the Ministry of Power, outlining short-, medium- and long-term interventions to enable integration of renewable energy into the grid and optimisation of electricity generation resources.
-The Central Electricity Regulatory Commission (CERC) approved a plan for the Indian Energy Exchange Limited (IEX) to introduce trading in a <a href="https://high-price.nichen.nic separate market segment will enable utilising available power capacity with cost of production higher than the price cap of INR 12/unit (introduced in 2022 to rationalise prices for buyers at the exchange), with a ceiling price of INR 20/unit.
-The HP-DAM could, for example, cater to gas-fired power plants, imported coal-fired power plants, and battery energy storage systems.
+A roadmap on redesigning the electricity market in India was prepared in 2023 by a high-level group under the Ministry of Power, outlining short-, medium- and longterm interventions to enable integration of renewable energy into the grid and optimisation of electricity generation resources.
+The Central Electricity Regulatory Commission (CERC) approved a plan for the Indian Energy Exchange Limited (IEX) to introduce trading in a high-price day-ahead market (HP-DAM).
+This separate market segment will enable utilising available power capacity with cost of production higher than the price cap of INR 12/unit (introduced in 2022 to rationalise prices for buyers at the exchange), with a ceiling price of INR 20/unit.
+The HP-DAM could, for example, cater to gas-fired power plants, imported coalfired power plants, and battery energy storage systems.
 CERC also approved power exchange platforms to launch the tertiary reserve ancillary service (TRAS) market segment to help maintain grid frequency levels and accommodate higher shares of VRE.